ultamatt/wrestling_cards/README.md

 ## CD/CI

 It might be nice to make this thing constantly update and put itself onto the internet or something.

 ### TODO
-- [X] Using some sort of CD/CI service, put this up somewhere
+- [X] Integrate CD/CI with deploybot
+- [X] Have deploybot automatically deploy to wrestlecards.com